Dog Gut Health: How to Improve it in 5 Simple Steps

 by | Jun 16, 2021 | Gut Health, Health Conditions

 I’ve long (and I mean looong) been fascinated by the gut.
-For years, people wrote off the gut as a simple system where food goes in, gets digested, then gets shipped out.
+For years, people wrote the gut off as a simple system where food went in, was digested, and then was shipped out.
 I honestly couldn’t follow that logic – to me, there were just too many connections.
 I saw it every day.

 Chronic disease and cancer are at epidemic levels.
 In the 20 years of practice at my veterinary hospital, it was clear that there was a very close relationship between the breakdown of gut health and these health issues.
-I recognized that if an animal’s gut health is impaired, there are so many different systems, throughout the entire body, that can be affected.
+I recognized that if an animal’s gut health was impaired, there were so many different systems throughout the entire body, that could be affected.
 There are myriad health issues that result from a damaged gut – and there are lots of things in your dog’s environment that can cause that damage.

-And thankfully, I’m no longer the odd one out.
+Thankfully, I’m no longer the odd one out!
 We now know how complex the relationship is.
-Because of a growing body of research, there’s a huge focus on gut health and overall health, and how the two are intimately linked.
-And I’m not just talking about human gut health, but dog gut health as well (and of course the same goes for any animal, really).
+Because of a growing body of research, there’s a huge focus on gut health and overall health and how the two are intimately linked.
+And I’m not just talking about human gut health, but dog gut health as well (and of course, the same goes for any animal, really).

 Thankfully, there are also many things you can do to start repairing and rebuilding gut health.